jelaiw/blog/_posts/2024-08-09-meandering-path-to-appsec.markdown

 ## Going pro
 Instead, I spent the first decade of my career as a software developer, starting with the roller coaster ride that was Y2K, the dot com boom, the drafting of the Agile manifesto.
 At that time, Java was James Gosling and Sun Microsystems (now defunct) and object-oriented programming (OOP) was the thing to learn, so I wrote mostly Java, learned how to refactor [^4], and tried to program pragmatically [^5].
 Along the way, I even became an early adopter of continuous integration -- Hudson, lava lamps, and all.

-Importantly, I learned to care about design, to respect the careful craftsmanship that went into good software engineering, and to wonder about secure coding, all of which planted important seeds that I would not try to sow until much later.
+Importantly, I learned to care about design and the careful craftsmanship that went into good software engineering, and to wonder about secure coding, all of which planted important seeds that I would not try to sow until much later.

 I also started (and stopped) a one-person LLC.
 This was a side quest that ultimately turned out to be a sort of failed experiment, but I did learn about sales, business administration, and especially, the power of the [minimum viable product](https://en.wikipedia.org/wiki/Minimum_viable_product), which helped me to imagine "security as a product" later on.